 The Black Cowgirls are a group of cowgirls of African American heritage.
 They have been active on the rodeo circuit for decades and worldwide.
 Though they have always been an essential part of the rodeo industry, their influence has grown in recent years.
 They’ve broken stereotypes and overcome obstacles, leading them to their successes.
-This article will explore the accomplishments of black cowgirls and see how they’re changing perceptions about what it means to be a black cowgirl in America!
+This article will explore the accomplishments of Black cowgirls and see how they’re changing perceptions about what it means to be a Black cowgirl in America!

 Women who blazed the trail

 Being a cowgirl was not an activity or a sport that black women were welcomed to be a part of.
 Dating back to as early as the 1800’s black women were cowgirls; however, they were not recognized for their contribution or talent.
 It would not be until after 1865 that black cowgirls began to leave tiny footprints that were seen in this industry.
-Although many women were instrumental in blazing the trail, this article will only highlight a few that blazed the trail for cattle ranching, horse training, and horse racing.
+Although many women were instrumental in blazing the trail, horse tack and all this article will only highlight a few that blazed the trail for cattle ranching, horse training, and horse racing.